 UiPath Robot has access to whatever processes exist in the folders the user (and machine for unattended) has access to.

 Automatic robot management can be configured for directory users or directory groups as well.
 The automatic robot creation setting for a directory group that's added to Orchestrator is inherited by any user that is a member of that AD group.
 Logging in with such a user to a machine that has been provisioned to Orchestrator and opening the UiPath Robot tray, automatically provisions the user and implicitly a floating robot to Orchestrator.
 The robot inherits the settings defined at group level.
 Robot auto-provisioning using directory groups is only valid for attended robots.
 Unattended robots can be provisioned for local and directory users.

 Execution settings for these Robots can only be configured when adding users individually.
 Groups are added with the default execution settings.
 These are described here.
 To customize execution settings for directory users, you have to make the adjustments explicitly for them, once they have been auto-provisioned or added individually.
 Details here.

 After being automatically created, robots can be monitored on the Robots page, Monitoring menu.

 See here how to manage robots in modern folders.

-Credential stores support is different in Cloud Platform Orchestrator versus on-premises Orchestrator.
-See here a full feature comparison between the two.
+Credential store support is different in Automation Cloud Orchestrator versus on-premises Orchestrator.
+See here for a full feature comparison between the two.